agrawalsmart7/mywebsite/_posts/2019-05-01-Vulnhub-machine-walkthrough.md

 How to Escalate my Privileges?
 =============================

-<br>So, my next target is to escalate my privileges to root.
+<br>So, my next target was to escalate my privileges to root.
 I checked if the kernel is vulnerable by `uname -a` but it was not.
 <br>So I move to the second way, I checked to what programs are have SETUID set.
 <br>Setuid is a special file permission in unix/Linux, which permits the user to run that program with higher privileges.<br>